rgirodon/pronoApp/src/main/resources/README.md

 ### Create a public league

-This page is reserved to PronoClub admins.
+This page is reserved to Prono Club admins.
 It enables to create a new public league.

 ### Create a private league